Skip to main content

 3. Treatment-related steroids

 Your child may already take steroids.
-ELEVIDYS treatment-related steroids are also required just before treatment to help reduce the chance their body’s immune system will react to ELEVIDYS.
+Additional oral treatment-related steroids are required just before treatment to help reduce the chance their body’s immune system will react to ELEVIDYS.
 These will be taken right before and for at least 60 days after treatment.
 It’s important to follow the doctor’s instructions regarding the required dose.

 Here’s some helpful information for when treatment-related steroids will likely begin:

-If your childThen start the ELEVIDYS treatment-related steroid regimen
+If your childThen start the oral treatment-related steroid regimen

 check Currently takes steroids